discourse/discourse-codebytes-plugin/README.md

 - for unit tests: `*.test.js`
 - for acceptance tests: `*-test.js`

-unit tests can be run via `yarn test`.
+unit tests can be run via `pnpm test`.
 The easiest way to run acceptance tests is to run the discourse server and go to http://localhost:3000/qunit?module=Acceptance%3A%20CodeBytes in your web browser

 ### Further Resources
 - [Beginner's Guide to Creating Discourse Plugins](https://meta.discourse.org/t/beginners-guide-to-creating-discourse-plugins-part-1/30515)